-How to Choose the Best VPN – 8 Tips for VPN Beginners
+How to Choose the Best VPN in 2020 – 8 Tips for VPN Beginners

 You’re in the market for a VPN.
 That’s great!